Mayowa-Data-Analyst/Superstore-Analytics-Dashboard/README.md

 - PowerBI Desktop
 ---
 ## DATASET
-This is a superstore datase gotten from Kaggle with over 9k+ rows
+This is a superstore dataset gotten from Kaggle[Download Here](#https://www.kaggle.com/datasets/ishanshrivastava28/superstore-sales) with over 9k+ rows which include information on Orders, customers, products, locations, sales, profits etc.

+This data is used solely for learning purposes

+---
 ## Dashboard Insights
 ### 1. Overall Performance
 - The business recorded strong growth during the selected period: Sales and profit both increased by approximately 47–48% year-on-year indicating business expansion and growth.